 So why did we choose five minutes?
 During our preliminary tests we found that a base GCE server booted in less than three minutes, but once we configured that server to install Apache, PHP, WordPress, the required plugins, the connection to the load balancer, and all the other necessary accoutrements, servers took about seven minutes before they began handling some of the workload.
 Our best practice is to set a calm time of “boot time of the server plus a little extra,” which we did not calculate correctly.
 As a result we ended up with extra servers in the mix until they were scaled down during the next voting cycle.
 This process had no negative impact on the application, but we incurred some minimal extra expense from the launch of unnecessary additional servers.

 During our tests we created a massive load that simulated a real-world application experiencing a planned promotional push or viral-type event using a fairly vanilla configuration with very little tuning or tweaking.
 Through this process we showed that GCE, managed by RightScale, can help deploy, run, and manage intensely demanding applications on the cloud.
 Throughout the testing process, GCE exhibited extremely high performance, low complexity, and great flexibility.
 As a result, I am very excited about what GCE has to offer.

-See for yourself how RightScale can give your organization a fast track to GCE with a powerful solution for Google cloud management, sign up for a RightScale free trial.
+To see for yourself how RightScale can give your organization a powerful solution for Google cloud management, sign up for a RightScale free trial.

 We extend a special thanks to Apica for the use of its tools and expertise in building our real-world load test.
 Apica provides proven technology for optimizing the performance of cloud and mobile applications, and offers cloud-based load testing and web performance monitoring tools to test applications for maximum capacity, daily performance, improved load times, and protection from peak loads.